groue/GRMustache/README.md

 	@property NSString *id;
 	@end

-You can declare the `linkSection:withObject` as a category of an object that will be used as a context.
+You can declare the `linkSection:withContext` as a category of an object that will be used as a context.

 You may use the Person object itself:

 	@implementation Person(GRMustache)
-	- (NSString*)linkSection:(GRMustacheSection *)section withObject:(id)object {
+	- (NSString*)linkSection:(GRMustacheSection *)section withContext:(GRMustacheContext *)context {
 	  return [NSString stringWithFormat:
 	          @"<a href=\"/people/%@\">%@</a>",
 	          self.id,                          // id comes from self
-	          [section renderObject:object]];  // link text comes from the natural rendering of the inner section }
+	          [section renderObject:context]];  // link text comes from the natural rendering of the inner section }
 	@end

 You may also use the root DataModel object:

 	@implementation DataModel(GRMustache)
-	- (NSString*)linkSection:(GRMustacheSection *)section withObject:(id)object {
+	- (NSString*)linkSection:(GRMustacheSection *)section withContext:(GRMustacheContext *)context {
 	  return [NSString stringWithFormat:
 	          @"<a href=\"/people/%@\">%@</a>",
-	          [object valueForKey:@"id"],      // id of person comes from current context [section renderObject:object]];  // link text comes from the natural rendering of the inner section }
+	          [object valueForKey:@"id"],       // id of person comes from current context [section renderObject:context]];  // link text comes from the natural rendering of the inner section }
 	@end